• Skip to content

 About microcephaly

-Microcephaly is a neurodevelopmental disorder – that is, a problem with the way the brain or nervous system grows and develops.
+Microcephaly is a neurodevelopmental disorder – that is, a problem with the way the brain develops.

 Children with microcephaly have smaller heads and brains than other children of the same age.
 They also often have intellectual disability and neurological issues like seizures, problems with muscle stiffness and control, or problems with balance.

 Babies can be born with microcephaly, or it can develop in the first few years of life.
 It can happen on its own.
-Sometimes it comes with other neurodevelopmental syndromes like Down syndrome or Cri du Chat syndrome.
+Sometimes it comes with other conditions like Down syndrome or Cri du Chat syndrome.

-Microcephaly is a rare condition.
-It occurs in approximately 1 in 10 000 children.
+Microcephaly is a lifelong rare condition.
+It occurs in approximately 1 in 10,000 births.

 Causes of microcephaly

-Microcephaly can be caused by genetic changes.
-Sometimes the gene changes that cause it are inherited from parents.
-Sometimes the gene changes happen without any family history.
+Microcephaly can be caused by changes in genes.
+Sometimes these genetic changes are inherited from parents, and sometimes the genetic changes happen without any family history.

 Other things can cause microcephaly during pregnancy or birth.
 These things include:

-• certain infections during pregnancy – for example, infection with the Zika virus, rubella or chickenpox
+- certain infections during pregnancy – for example, the Zika virus, rubella or chickenpox

 Signs and symptoms of microcephaly